-The thing is major hair care brands do not sell on Amazon or these other websites, therefore when it says the “Seller” is “Oribe” that is actually not true.
-Amazon sellers are able to list the brand as the seller without transparency that it is actually coming from who knows where.
+The thing is most major hair care brands do not sell on Amazon or other third party websites, therefore when it says the “Seller” is “Oribe” that is actually not true.
+Amazon sellers are able to list the brand as the seller without transparency when it is actually coming from who knows where.
 To earn the right to major brands, you have to be attached to a salon and go through a stringent application process where you agree against Diversion….I’ll get to this later.

 I found it necessary to write this article as North Authentic has recently experienced a massive upswing in purchases of Davines Liter Pumps.
 My concern is, where is everyone buying these Davines Shampoo liters that they don’t also have access to liter pumps?
 Red flag!

 Found this searching for Davines Shampoo Liters online.
 Davines changed it's packaging over 8 years ago!